 Nikki is here wearing a pair of Matisse-inspired Saint-Martin sur Mer pants.
 The brand has female designers hand-paint motifs on vintage work jackets and trousers.

 They then went to Villa La Coste, a historic town of Aix-en-Provence, where they stayed for two nights.
-The hotel is 500 acres of vineyards mixed with art by great modern artists, including Louis Bourgeois and Richard Serra.
+The hotel has 500 acres of vineyards mixed with art by great modern artists, including Louis Bourgeois and Richard Serra.

 Nikki next to a monumental stack sculpture by Annie Morris on the grounds of the Villa La Coste.